-I had a Social Security disability hearing recently where the administrative law judge gave the DDS residual functional capacity assessment as a hypothetical question to the vocational expert (VE) at the hearing.
+At Social Security disability hearings, the administrative law judge will typically give the DDS residual functional capacity assessment as the initial hypothetical question to the vocational expert (VE) at the hearing.
 I have had hearings where the VE answered that past work was precluded, and that other work would also be precluded by the functional limitations assessed by DDS.
 Game over!
 With that testimony, the judge awards disability benefits.

-Vocational evidence is particularly important for claimants who are 55 years or older.
-Those claims often are allowed or denied based upon on the nature of the claimant’s past work can still be performed (and therefore, the nature of the past work is a central issue), and whether or not the claimant acquired transferable job skills.
+Vocational evidence is particularly important for disability claimants who are 55 years or older.
+Those claims often are allowed or denied based upon on the nature of the claimant’s past work, whether or not it can still be performed by the claimant, and whether or not the claimant acquired transferable job skills.

-It is not unusual to be preoccupied in the medical aspects of a case.
-But don't forget the vocational evidence, because you can win the case that way as well.
+The medical aspects of a case are always important.
+But don’t forget the vocational evidence, because you can win the case that way as well.